 Import Excel workbooks into Power BI Desktop

-In the future we plan to provide additional communication between Excel and Power BI Desktop (such as import/export); this current ability to import workbooks into Power BI Desktop lets existing Excel users get started with Power BI Desktop.
+In the future, the plan is to provide additional communication between Excel and Power BI Desktop (such as import/export); this current ability to import workbooks into Power BI Desktop lets existing Excel users get started with Power BI Desktop.

 How do I import an Excel workbook?